ananyab1909/Stella-Bot/README.md

 ## Highlights
 1. A multi purpose bot, designed to steadfast daily tasks.
-2. Supported by [Gemini](https://gemini.google.com/?hl=en-IN), giving quick searches
+3. Supported by [Gemini](https://gemini.google.com/?hl=en-IN), giving quick searches
-3. Supported by [OpenWeather](https://openweathermap.org/), displaying weather forecasts of any city
+4. Supported by [OpenWeather](https://openweathermap.org/), displaying weather forecasts of any city
-4. Supported by [News API](https://newsapi.org/), providing the latest news headlines of any country
+5. Supported by [News API](https://newsapi.org/), providing the latest news headlines of any country
-5. Supported by [Chuck Norris](https://api.chucknorris.io/), adding a dash of humour
+6. Supported by [Chuck Norris](https://api.chucknorris.io/), adding a dash of humour
+7. Speaks High Valyrian to make the interactions more interesting

 ## Services
 1. Gemini powered __searches__